mcgill-ai-ethics/healthy-ui/README.md

 navigate to the extension-react folder choose the 'dist' directory

+## Credits
+- Logo and Icon for the chrome extension are generate from the logo.com website

 ### ToDo
 #### Winter 2025
 - Finish implementing the videos fact-check articles